-(1) MW or VAr flow out of the bus and into the line is considered to be positive (+) flow.

-(2) MW or VAr flow into the bus and out of the line is considered to be negative (-) flow.
+- (1) MW or MVAr flow out of the bus is considered to be positive (+) flow. - (2) MW or MVAr flow into the bus is considered to be negative (-) flow.

 Transmission Operator (TO)

 Entity responsible for the safe and reliable operation of its own portion or designated portion of the ERCOT Transmission System.
 Every Transmission Service Provider (TSP) or Distribution Service Provider (DSP) in the ERCOT Region shall either register as a TO, or designate a TO as its representative and with the authority to act on its behalf.